 I own the Fujifilm X-T1 and I love it.
-It’s got a lot going for it and when people ask me whether they should buy one, I say “Fo sure”.
+It’s got a lot going for it.
+When people ask me whether they should buy one, I say “Fo sure”.

 Are you sitting there thinking about the new camera you want?
 Have you seen all the nice new shiny toys that your friends have and wanted something just like it?